EOMMINHO/tower-server/README.md

 #### 3. Micrometer

 It is only enabled if you had a micrometer setting.
-If not, you can still run your machine in a open-loop way!
+If not, you can still run your machine in a open-loop way! (only for authorized user)

 (1) GET http://serverName:portNumber/api/micrometer

 returns the current diameter of a fiber in micrometer unit

 (2) POST http://serverName:portNumber/api/micrometer

+body: {diameter: Number}

 updates the set diameter in micrometer unit.